jinquanjiang/cmpt-470/README.md

       adding a playlist
       search bar

- The languages/tools involved are listed as following
+ The languages/tools involved are listed as following:

       Javascript
       JSON